Vadru93/THPS2X-Formats/README.md

 ## Trigger Node
 * 2 bytes - type, see above
+The links have different location in different types, but if nothing else is stated it looks like this and the padding check is always needed no matter where the links are.
 * 2 bytes - number of links
 * Array of links each link is 2 bytes
 * 2 bytes - padding, only added if needed.
 After reading links check `if(file_position % 4 != 0)`, that means you have padding